ddemidov/vexcl/README.md

 Y = log(x) * (log(x) + Z);
 ~~~

-and hope that the optimizing OpenCL compiler is smart enough to reuse result of
+and hope that the backend compiler is smart enough to reuse result of `log(x)`
-`log(x)` (e.g. NVIDIA's compiler _is_ smart enough to do this).
-But it is also
+(e.g. NVIDIA's compiler _is_ smart enough to do this).
+But it is also possible
-possible to explicitly ask VexCL to store result of a subexpression in a local
+to explicitly ask VexCL to store result of a subexpression in a local variable
-variable and reuse it.
-The `vex::make_temp()` function template serves this
+and reuse it.
+The `vex::make_temp()` function template serves this purpose:
-purpose:

 ~~~{.cpp}
 auto tmp1 = vex::make_temp<1>( sin(X) );